 '''

-Wxxx i1 i2 ... iN iR o1 o2 ... oN oR N=val L=val + [RLGCMODEL=name | TABLEMODEL=name ]
+Wxxx i1 i2 ... iN iR o1 o2 ... oN oR N=val L=val + [RLGCMODEL=name | TABLEMODEL=name]

 '''

-Parameter Description N Number of signal conductors (excluding the reference conductor). i1iN Node names for the near-end signal-conductor terminal iR Node name for the near-end reference-conductor terminal. o1 oN Node names for the far-end signal-conductor terminal oR Node name for the far-end reference-conductor terminal.
+Token Description N Number of signal conductors (excluding the reference conductor). i1iN Node names for the near-end signal-conductor terminal iR Node name for the near-end reference-conductor terminal. o1 oN Node names for the far-end signal-conductor terminal oR Node name for the far-end reference-conductor terminal.
 L Length of the transmission line.
 RLGCMODEL Name of the RLGC model.
 TABLEMODEL Name of the frequency-dependent tabular model

-The W-element supports these formats to specify transmission line properties:
+The W-element supports two formats to specify transmission line properties:

-- Model 1: RLGC-Model specification - Internally specified in a .MODEL statement. - Externally specified in a different file. - Model 4: Frequency-dependent tabular model.
+- Format 1: RLGC specification - Internally specified in a .MODEL statement. - Externally specified in a different file. - Format 2: Frequency-dependent tabular specification

-Normally, you can specify parameters in the W-element card in any order.
+Parameters in the W-element element declaration may be declared in any order.
 Specify the number of signal conductors, N, after the list of nodes.
-You can intermix the nodes and parameters in the W-element card.
+The nodes and parameters in the W-element element declaration may be interspersed.

-Input Model 1: W-element, RLGC Model
+Format 1: RLGC Model